danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 **Results**
-The laser scan seems to introduce less "noise", but the lack of odometry data has taken its toll.
+The laser scan seems to introduce less "noise", but the lack of odometry data is still taking its toll.
-It seems like although the Cartographer can produce good mapping for a "static point", it fails to sync images taken in different locations into coherent map.
+It seems like although the Cartographer can produce good mapping for a "static point", it fails to sync images taken in different locations into a coherent map.